JoshuaBilsland/cli-hangman/README.md

 - Get better at identifying when I should be committing
 - Learning how to use Git branches
 - Learning good software design
-- I am currently reading through "The Pragmatic Programmer" which talks about good programming practice and software design.
+- I am currently reading through "The Pragmatic Programmer" which talks about good programming practices and software design.
 My next big focus is to go further with this and learn much more about good software design and writing better code (in terms of principles to follow, breaking things down into multiple functions, how to separate code into different files, etc).